thoughtspot/thoughtspot.github.io/_admin/setup/add-SSL-for-LDAP.md

 You must have the SSL certificate before you start.
 For more information on obtaining an SSL certificate, see [Configure SSL (secure socket layers)](SSL-config.html#).

-As of the current ThoughtSpot software version:
-1. You must configure only one SSL certificate in ThoughtSpot for Active Directory.
-2. The Common Name (CN) in the SSL certificate must match the one provided to `tscli ldap configure` earlier.
-3. Only the top-level SSL certificate is necessary.
-The root or any intermediate certificates are not required.

 To add the SSL certificate for LDAP:

 1. Follow the instructions from your certifying authority to obtain the certificate.
-This is usually sent via email or available by download.
+This is usually sent by email or available for download.
 2. Copy the certificate to ThoughtSpot:

     ```